webplatform/docs/svg/tutorials/smarter_svg_animation/index.md

  begin = "prev.end"

+==Animating complex values==

 ==Setting the pace==

-Instead of bouncing the text off the wall, this variation brings it to a more gradual stop:
+This variation on the swipe animation doesn't bounce it against the wall, but instead brings the text to a more gradual stop:

 <syntaxhighlight lang="xml" highlight="9-10">
 <animate